 Sharm El Sheikh is known as a resort port and is located in the southern tip of the Sinai Peninsula in Egypt.
 Many Egypt tours packages offer a stay at Sharm El Sheikh.
 It is a vibrant and lively resort town well known for its exceptional diving opportunities and other adventure activities like mountain climbing, hiking and quad biking.
 Sounds like a date!
 Now how can you get to Sharm El Sheikh?

 Travel to Sharm El Sheikh From USA

 If you are traveling to Sharm El Sheikh from America then you will have to leave the country through the closest available airport, such as Los Angeles or Chicago Illinois.
 Then you would travel to Europe and from there to Sharm El Sheikh.
 There are even some flights that will take you directly to Sharm El Sheikh, Egypt or even to Amman, Jordan.
-You can choose between providers like Royal Jordanian, US Airways and more.
+You can choose between providers like Egypt Air, Royal Jordanian, US Airways and more.

 Travel to Sharm El Sheikh From Europe

 Traveling from anywhere in Europe to Sharm El Sheikh is easy.
 Charter flights are common and fly directly to the Sharm el-Sheikh Airport

 Sharm el-Sheikh Airport is the largest airport in the Sinai area and flies a long list of charter tourists every day.
 EgyptAir provides local flights for Egypt residents that may be traveling to Sharm El Sheikh from another location.